elementary/installer/TESTING.md

 - Pop 18.10/18.04 + empty drive

 ## Testing "Refresh" Install
-- Test a Refresh install of 18.04/18.10 with an encrypted home folder
 - Pop encrypted
 - Pop unencrypted
 - Refresh Pop in dualboot